“I’m busy – just send me an email.”

 “You really need to have a courting phase where you meet that person get to know them and figure out for yourself if you like them or not.
 It’s the same way with our coverage…. people have to SEE it to understand it….. to figure out if they’re interested.

-“The demonstration is the key to them understanding their need and level their of interest.
+“Getting me in front of your people is the key to them understanding their need and level their of interest.
 Anything less would be a waste of time.”

 “How much is it?”